MycroftAI/documentation/_posts/2017-11-21-privacy-machine-learning-open-data-set-opt-feature.md

 &nbsp;

 <span style="font-weight: 400;">All who Opt-In under their basic settings at </span><a href="https://home.mycroft.ai/#/setting/basic"><span style="font-weight: 400;">https://home.mycroft.ai/#/setting/basic</span></a><span style="font-weight: 400;"> can later choose to Opt-Out, stopping not only future data contributions but also removing any previously contributed data from future datasets.
-We truly appreciate the help of all in building an AI for Everyone, and aim to safeguard what has been entrusted to us.</span>
+We truly appreciate the help of all in building an AI for Everyone and aim to safeguard what has been entrusted to us.</span>

 &nbsp;